Not sure what course to do?

 Many materials may be available online and students undertaking external study can even download the lectures, allowing them the freedom to listen to lectures without ever stepping foot on campus.

 Classes may be held during the Summer teaching period.
-Subject to unit availability students can study all year round, allowing them to complete their course sooner, instead of just studing in semester 1 and 2.
+Subject to unit availability students can study all year round, allowing them to complete their course sooner, instead of just studying in semester 1 and 2.

 Classes may be held during the Winter teaching period.
 Subject to unit availability students can study all year round, allowing them to complete their course sooner, instead of just studying in semester 1 and 2.